Florence, Alabama: Transportation

 Florence and the Shoals area does not have a direct link to an Interstate highway.
 One solution discussed has been the Memphis to Atlanta Highway, proposed to connect the two cities via a freeway through north Alabama.
 However, in recent years Mississippi has concentrated its funding on U.S. 78 (Interstate 22), also known as "Corridor X".
 Though U.S. 72 through Mississippi is four lanes, there are no plans to upgrade it to freeway status.
 The state of Georgia has also not committed to the necessary work to connect the freeway from the Alabama state line to Atlanta.
 The highway remains in the planning stages with the Alabama Department of Transportation.

 Another plan recently discussed is extending Interstate 565 west from its current terminus just outside Decatur, along Alabama 20/Alternate U.S. 72.
 The plan has received support from Decatur officials.

+There is no fixed-route transit service in Florence.
+However, the Northwest Alabama Council of Local Governments operates a dial-a-ride transit service known as NACOLG Transit.

 Florence is served by the Northwest Alabama Regional Airport in Muscle Shoals.
 The airport is used for commercial and general aviation, It is served commercially by Contour Airlines which provides several daily flights to Charlotte Douglas International Airport, an American Airlines hub, giving the city access to hundreds of domestic and international destinations.
 Huntsville International Airport, another option for Florence residents, offers service to eleven domestic destinations, and is an hour's drive from Florence.

 Local industry is served by the Tennessee Southern Railroad (TSRR), which runs from Florence to Columbia, Tennessee, and the Port of Florence on Pickwick Lake.